How an Order Upgrade Boosted Conversion and Revenue Per Session for Bombshell Sports

 Why This Works: The Order Upgrade Difference

-Here's the question worth sitting with: how does adding a cost at checkout increase conversion rate?
+Here's the question worth sitting with: how does adding a cost at checkout increase conversion rate, and how does that effect persist long after the transaction?

 The answer depends entirely on what that cost buys.

-If a shopper sees a $3 fee for order protection and nothing else, the value exchange is ambiguous.
-They're paying for something they hope they'll never need.
-That framing can create hesitation, and hesitation creates friction.
+If a shopper sees a $3 fee for order protection and nothing else, they're paying for something they hope they'll never need but is nice to have.

 Onward works differently.
-When a shopper opts in, they're not just purchasing protection.
-They're unlocking an order upgrade: CashBack rewards, a 90-day satisfaction guarantee, and the assurance that their order is fully covered.
+When a shopper opts-in, they're not just purchasing protection.
+They're unlocking an order upgrade: CashBack rewards, a 90-day satisfaction guarantee, and the assurance that their order is fully covered end-to-end.
 The value is real and immediate, not conditional on something going wrong.

 That distinction changes the shopper's experience at checkout.
 Instead of weighing whether the protection is worth it, they're evaluating whether the upgrade is worth it.
 When the answer is yes, and Bombshell's data suggests it often is, the widget becomes a reason to complete the purchase, not a reason to hesitate.

 This is what Onward means by an order upgrade rather than a traditional protection add-on.
 The value delivery isn't deferred to a claim event.
-It starts at checkout.
+It starts at checkout and continues across the customer relationship.

 What This Means for Your Brand